Thursday, July 16, 2026

 WordPress recovery engineer, 12+ years rescuing broken sites

-I have spent the last 12 years getting WordPress sites back online for agencies, small shops, and publishers you have probably read.
-Every guide on this site is something I have actually run on a real client site, usually under deadline.
+I have spent more than a decade working on WordPress sites for small businesses, freelancers, and agencies.
+Every guide on this site is something I have actually run on a real site, not summarised from a search result.

 Read the full editorial story